nref/BrowseRouter/README.md

   ```2025-06-14 22:18:07 BrowseRouter: Filtered URL: example.org -> example.com```

 - Filters are defined in `filters.json`.
-Filters consist of a Find regex pattern and Replace template pattern:
+Filters consist of a Find regex pattern and Replace template pattern.
+In the case of multiple matches, `priority` determines which pattern is used.
+Note that `priority` is inverted, e.g. `1` is takes precedences over `2`.

 ```json
 [